-The Lord Jesus certainly knew that a great distress awaits them in the middle of the sea.
+The Lord Jesus certainly knew that great distress awaits them in the middle of the sea.
 Yet, He put them in that dangerous or life-threatening situation.
 But when they had thought that all hope of their escape from the storm was gone, Jesus showed up walking on the troubled sea that was threatening to swallow them.

-It takes much more than reading and studying the letters of the Bible to grow up in all things into Christ, or to attain the measure of the stature of the fullness of Christ.
+It takes much more than reading and studying the letters of the Bible to grow up in all things into Christ or to attain the measure of the stature of the fullness of Christ.

-Regrettably, many believers today have no desire and patience to wait to see, learn and imbibe all that the Lord Jesus intended to teach, reveal or demonstrate to them while in some unpleasant or difficult situations.
+Regrettably, many believers today have no desire and patience to wait to see, learn, and imbibe all that the Lord Jesus intended to teach, reveal or demonstrate to them while in some unpleasant or difficult situations.

-Friend, the Lord Jesus is calling you today to apprenticeship under Him.
+Friend, the Lord Jesus is calling you today to an apprenticeship under Him.
 All that the Lord requires of you is to willingly yield your neck under His yoke – looking up to Him, learning from Him, receiving from Him, and walking in His footsteps daily.

-This is a sure path that leads to real rest in life!
+That is a sure path that leads to real rest in life!

 The Lord Jesus is saying to you today, “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.”
 (Matt.
 11:29 NKJV).

 Prayer: My Dear Lord Jesus, thank You for calling and choosing me to be one of Your apprentices.
-My Dear Holy Spirit, teach and help me to look up to Jesus, learn from Jesus, receive from Jesus, surrender to Jesus, and walk in the footsteps of Jesus daily, in Jesus’ name.
+My Dear Holy Spirit, teach and help me look up to Jesus, learn from Jesus, receive from Jesus, surrender to Jesus, and walk in the footsteps of Jesus daily, in Jesus’ name.
 Amen.